QuantiModo/quantimodo-sdk-javascript/docs/AnalyticsApi.md

   'userId': 8.14, // Number | User's id
   'appName': "appName_example", // String | Example: MoodiModo
   'clientId': "clientId_example", // String | Example: oauth_test_client
-  'includeCharts': true // Boolean | Example: true
+  'includeCharts': true // Boolean | Highcharts configs that can be used if you have highcharts.js included on the page.
+This only works if the id or name query parameter is also provided.
 };

 var callback = function(error, data, response) {